-\Theory assessment:

-- -Partial evaluation (E\1): covers TCP, DNS and classical services.
+- Theory assessment: - -Partial evaluation (E_1): covers TCP, DNS and classical services.
 It will take place after finishing those contents (according to the planning) or agreed with students with enough time.
-Will contain theory and practical questions/problems (spanning to concepts explained in theory sessions and in lab sessions) and may contain a test (in which failed questions can subtract). - -Final evaluation (E\2): covers the entire subject.
-It will take place as scheduled by the university and consist on a test (in which failed questions can subtract) and several problems. - \Lab assesment: - Mandatory lab assignment (PO): requires the development of an application that uses transport protocols according to a specification.
+Depending on the actual timing, the exam may cover only TCP and DNS being classical services evaluated in the following exam.
+Will contain theory and practical questions/problems (spanning to concepts explained in theory sessions and in lab sessions) and may contain a test (in which failed questions can subtract). - -Final evaluation (E_2): covers the entire subject.
+It will take place as scheduled by the university and consist on a test (in which failed questions can subtract) and several problems. - Lab assesment: - Mandatory lab assignment (PO): requires the development of an application that uses transport protocols according to a specification.
 In will be delivered and defended during the week assigned to that at the end of the term (find that week in the calendar as RECUP. y TUTORÍAS immediately at the end of the period of classes).